-1) It’s your chance to be explicit about terms
+1) It’s your chance to be explicit about terms of employment

 If you choose not to set out your contracts in writing, you miss out on a chance to be very specific about what you expect from your team.
 There’s a whole host of reasons why that is a mistake.

 If you need any of your business operations to remain confidential, then the employment contract is where you'll make that clear.
 This not only makes that expectation obvious but also helps protect your company from a legal standpoint.

 Alternatively, you might want to make clear any agreements around intellectual property.
 Otherwise, some companies use contracts to set out non-competition rules, ensuring that ex-employees do not set up competing companies immediately after leaving the business.